-Combine the 4 hosting patterns with 3 deployment modes and there you have the 8 options to host Shiny apps.
+Combine the 4 hosting patterns with 3 deployment modes and there you have the 8 ways for hosting Shiny apps.

 This post takes a look at the taxonomy of Shiny hosting options.
 There are 8 broad ways how you can host your Shiny app.
 On one hand, we can group the 8 options based on what middlewares are used between the Shiny app and the operating system – we call these hosting patterns.
 You can combine these patterns with different deployment options.

 The classification laid out here focuses on the DevOps aspects.
 You will see the characteristics of the hosting options that are a direct consequence of the hosting and deployment modes.

 There are four types of hosting patterns for Shiny apps depending on what the user who is managing the applications is expected to do:

 - Local Shiny: the user is not expected to deal with any middlewares